supersjellie/openhab-itho-fan/README.md

 	* Set the item for the humidity sensor (it expects 0-100% values).
 4. If you have an CO2 sensor (optional)
 	* Set the item for the CO2 sensor (it expects 400-1500 ppm values).
+5. If you have an VOC sensor (optional)
+	* Set the item for the VOC sensor (it expects 0-10 ppm values ).
+6. If you have an presence/home item (optional)
+	* Set the item in the rule!
-5. You're done
+7. You're done
 	* Press L, M or H button to change speed to low, medium or high setting
 	* Press hourglass to temporally increase speed (accoding to high setting and timer1)
 	* Press wrench to set another speed (slider will show)
 	* Icons will change according to settings, remember.
 The fan will respond immediatelly, the GUI with a 30 second delay (according to thing update frequency)
-6. If you installed the fan rule, you can change automation settings at the start of the script
+8. If you installed the fan rule, you can change automation settings at the start of the script
 	* scriptName : scriptname is used in logging
 	* group : Used to find fan items
-	* nightSpeed : Nightspeed, integer value or low/medium/high
+	* nightSpeed : night speed, integer value
+	* morningSpeed : morningspeed, integer value
+	* afternoonSpeed : afternoon speed, integer value
-	* daySpeed : Dayspeed, integer value or low/medium/high
+	* eveningSpeed : evening speed, integer value
+	* morningStart : hour morning mode starts (>=)
+	* afternoonStart : hour afternoon mode starts (>=)
+	* eveningStart : hour evening mode starts (>=)
+	* nightStart : hour night mode starts (>=)
+	* resetMinutes : minutes, when passed manual command can reset to default day/night settings (-1 disable)
+	* correctionMinutes : minimum time for corrections on CO2 adjustments
+	* correctionTreshold : when new calculated and actual value are within this range, it will be set within the steeringTime.
+If not the resetMinutes apply!
+9. If you have an humidity sensor these are the addional settings at the start of the script
+	* humidityItem : When empty it will search for the default name, if you want you can give the name of your item
 	* humidSpeed : Speed for ventilation when humid or low/medium/high or timer1/timer2/timer3
-	* dayStart : Hour day mode starts (>=)
-	* nightStart : Hour night mode starts (>=)
-	* resetMinutes : Minutes manual command can reset to default day/night settings (-1 disable)
 	* humidityTreshold : %humidity rise to start
 	* delayFanStart : Minutes to start fan AFTER humidity raises over treshold
 	* delayFanEnd : Minutes to keep fan turning after humidity fan start (ignored when speed set to timer1/timer2/timer3)
 	* delayFanNextStart : Minutes wait for next start
-	* humidityItem : When empty it will search for the default name, if you want you can give the name of your item
-7. If you have an CO2 sensor these are the addional settings at the start of the script
+10. If you have an CO2 sensor these are the addional settings at the start of the script
+	* co2Item : name for item (""=default, CO2, ending with _CO2 or containing CO2)
 	* co2LowPpm : start point ppm.
 Above this value fan will increase speed
 	* co2LowSpeed : start point speed.
 This might not be the minimum for CO2 ventialtion.
 It will go down to day/nighspeed.
 	* co2HighPpm : end point ppm.
 Above this value fan will no longer increase speed anymore